Dot32IsCool/Dot32IsCool/README.md

 This account was the old username for [@Dot32Dev](https://github.com/Dot32Dev)

-When renaming accounts, links to the prevous account-name's repos will redirect to the new one, unless sombody creates a new account in the old accounts username and creates repos with the same names.
-I created this account myself as Dot32, such that I can be the one in control.
+When changing your account's username:
+> Web links to your existing repositories will continue to work.
+This can take a few minutes to complete after you make the change.

+> If the new owner of your old username creates a repository with the same name as your repository, that will override the redirect entry and your redirect will stop working.

+I createed this account myself so that I would be the one in control, and so that nobody could maliciously create my repositories pretending to be me.
+If I do not create repositories on this account previous links to my repos remain correct.

 If you got here by clicking on a link to my github profile, you probably meant to go to my main account, [@Dot32Dev](https://github.com/Dot32Dev).